NOAA-GFDL/MDTF-diagnostics/README.md

 The MDTF diagnostic package is portable, extensible, usable, and open for contribution from the community.
 A goal is to allow diagnostics to be repeatable inside, or outside, of modeling center workflows.
 These are diagnostics focused on model improvement, and as such a slightly different focus from other efforts.
 The code runs on CESM model output, as well as on GFDL and CF-compliant model output.

-The MDTF Diagnostic Framework consists of multiple modules, each of which is developed by an individual research group or user.
-Modules are independent of each other, each module:
+The MDTF Diagnostic Framework consists of multiple process-oriented diagnostic (POD) modules, each of which is developed by an individual research group or user.
+PODs are independent of each other, each POD:

 1. Produces its own html file (webpage) as the final product
-2. Consists of a set of process-oriented diagnostics (PODs)
+2. Consists of a set of diagnostics targeting process-level performance
-3. Produces a figures or multiple figures that can be displayed by the html in a browser
+3. Produces a figure or multiple figures that can be displayed by the html in a browser

 ![MDTF_logo](<./doc/img/CPO_MAPP_MDTF_Logo.jpg>)

 ## Diagnostics in Package
 Follow the links in the table below to view sample output, including a brief description and a link to the full documentation for each diagnostic.

 | Diagnostic | Contributor |